Consider subscribing to our newsletter to stay up-to-date on new product updates, partner recruitment resources, and industry best practices

 - Your search queries on the Website or on the tools/applications/software available on/through the Website.

 As you navigate through and interact with our Website, we may use automatic data collection technologies to collect certain information about your equipment, browsing actions, and patterns, including:

 - Details of your visits to our Website, including traffic data, location data, logs, and other communication data and the resources that you access and use on the Website.

-- Information about your computer and internet connection, including your operating system, browser type and language setting.
+- Information about your computer and internet connection, including your IP address, operating system, browser type and language setting.

 The information we collect automatically may include personal information, or we may maintain it or associate it with personal information we collect in other ways or receive from third parties.
 It helps us to improve our Website and to deliver a better and more personalized service, including by enabling us to:

 - Estimate our audience size and usage patterns.

 - Store information about your preferences, allowing us to customize our Website according to your individual interests.